arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ### exit(0)

-> Whenever this code/statement runs within a program then we will *come out or exit out* of the program *completely*.
+> Whenever this code/statement runs within a program then we will *come out or exit out* of the whole program *completely*.

 ## Pointers and Array (6) **Very  Important**